robotron2084/servicelocator/README.md

  * How not to write services or other singleton code.

 Things I won't touch on here:
- * Dependency Injection and its Benefits
+ * Dependency Injection and its benefits
  * Disadvantages, why this is an 'anti-pattern', etc.

 ## Stop Writing Singletons